August 2025 Greenwich Real Estate Report

 August Greenwich Real Estate Report

-Greenwich Real Estate market is very tight in nearly all price ranges
+Greenwich Real Estate market is very tight at nearly all price ranges

 With inventory at record lows every week this year and the stock market hitting several record highs, we have a super seller’s market all the way up to $6.5 million.
 All of these price ranges have less than 3 months of supply.
 Overall, we only have 2.1 months of supply or 9 weeks of supply, which means if nothing else came on, we’d be out of inventory in only 9 weeks.